How to Buy Auto Transport Leads

-- Bear in mind that most deals often close weeks later.
+- Bear in mind that most deals often close weeks/months later.

 - Take as many leads as you can handle.
 The more you process, the more money you’ll make.

 - The leading brokers in the industry run 24/7, and so should you.
 Statistics show some of the best leads come thru in the evenings and on weekends.
-It’s simple… there’s less brokers competing for them during those hours.
+It’s simple… there’s less brokers competing for them during those times.
 Furthermore the average joe works 9-5 M-F, so it makes sense to contact them when they are off work.

 How to Fail

 Everyone thinks they’re a winner.
 The odds are already stacked against you along with the age old fact that 80% of businesses in general fail.
 So don’t make it worse.
 Companies engaging in the following practices are often forced to close their doors within 3 months or less.